 - Permanent 4WD

-There are variations of each type, however we do not need to get into the technicalities of each system too much since that is outside the scope of this article.
+There are variations of each type, however, we do not need to get into the technicalities of each system too much since that is outside the scope of this article.

 These vehicles have 2H/4H/4Lo functionality which means the power is normally sent to the rear axle in 2H mode for daily driving on a variety of surfaces.
 2H also returns decent fuel economy since there are fewer drive train components involved in propelling the vehicle.
 Center diff-lock (4H) can be engaged and power can be split evenly between the front and rear axles.
-The drive-train mode is decided by the driver based on driving conditions so it important for the driver to be informed of the correct mode for each driving surface.
+The drive-train mode is decided by the driver based on driving conditions so it is important for the driver to be informed of the correct mode for each driving surface.
 Non-permanent 4WD has low range (4Lo) functionality for conquering challenging off-road conditions.
 Modern 4WD Utes usually have a rear diff locker or Traction control for difficult off-road driving conditions.

 This system is permanently in 4H mode and cannot be changed to 2H where only the rear wheels are propelled.
 Some manufacturers incorporate a center diff-lock function which allows the driver to manually lock the front and rear driveshafts in place to propel as a single unit.
-Most traditional AWD do not have Low Range (4Lo) functionality.
-AWD is usually managed by a computerized system which controls the power split ratios.
+Most traditional AWD does not have Low Range (4Lo) functionality.
+AWD is usually managed by a computerized system that controls the power split ratios.
 Power is fed to each wheel and certain vehicle AWD systems allow power splits to be adjusted on the fly by the driver i.e. 50/50% or 70/30% split etc.

 Is AWD As Good As 4WD in Snow And Ice?

-AWD can be just as capable as a 4WD in snow, ice and other slippery driving conditions if the correct tires are fitted and driver style is adjusted.
+AWD can be just as capable as a 4WD in snow, ice, and other slippery driving conditions if the correct tires are fitted and driver style is adjusted.
 Studies show that only a small percentage of AWD drivers equip their vehicles with winter tires.
 This single upgrade can greatly improve your safety in snow driving, even in a 2 wheel drive vehicle.
 Do not make the mistake to overestimate the capabilities of your AWD since it is the inability to stop or turn fast enough which causes most accidents in snow driving conditions.

 A Four Wheel Drive (4WD) is optimized and designed for challenging driving conditions like rock-climbing, fording deep rivers, and conquering steep hills with loose, low traction surfaces.
 The fact is that many 4WD owners seldom need this extreme capability that a 4WD offers unless you are a serious off-road enthusiast.

-With that being said, in many cases, an AWD vehicle does not have the high ground clearance offered by a 4WD UTE or SUV with Permanent 4WD.
+With that being said, in many cases, an AWD vehicle does not have the high ground clearance offered by a 4WD UTE or SUV with a Permanent 4WD.
 This means that when snow conditions get really bad your AWD might not have enough clearance to plow through thick snow and you might find yourself bogged.
-There is very little benefit of all four your wheels turning without enough traction or ground clearance to clear the obstacle.
+There is very little benefit of all four wheels turning without enough traction or ground clearance to clear the obstacle.